turingschool/curriculum/source/academy/assessments/scrabble.markdown

 * 4: Developer solves problems with a balance between conciseness and clarity
 * 3: Developer writes code that is easy to follow
-* 2: Developer writes code that unnecessary variables, operations, or steps which do not increase clarity
+* 2: Developer writes code that has unnecessary variables, operations, or steps which do not increase clarity
 * 1: Developer writes code that is difficult to understand

 ### 3. Blocks & Enumerations

-* 4: Developer is able to immediately select and implement the best-choice enumerator methods with blocks
+* 4: Developer is able to consistently select and implement the best-choice enumerator methods with blocks
-* 3: Developer demonstrates skillful usage of blocks and can effectively use enumerable methods
+* 3: Developer demonstrates understanding of blocks and can effectively use enumerable methods
-* 2: Developer can use enumerator methods, but struggles to choose the right one for the job or demonstrates weak understanding of block usage
+* 2: Developer can use enumerator methods, but struggles to choose the right one for the job or demonstrates weak understanding of blocks
 * 1: Developer is not able to use enumerator methods or blocks to solve the problem at hand

 ### 4. Testing

-* 4: Developer excels at taking small steps and using the tests for *both* design and verification
+* 4: Developer consistently takes small steps, using the tests for *both* design and verification
-* 3: Developer writes tests that are effective validation of functionality, but don't drive the design
+* 3: Developer uses tests to guide development in small chunks
-* 2: Developer uses and writes tests to guide development, but implements more functionality than the tests cover
+* 2: Developer uses tests to guide development, but does not break features down into small problems
-* 1: Developer is able to use existing tests, but not write new ones
+* 1: Developer does not integrate testing throughout their development process

 ### 5. Workflow